stackitcloud/stackit-cli/docs/stackit_ske_disable.md

 ### Synopsis

 Disables STACKIT Kubernetes Engine (SKE) for a project.
-It will delete all associated clusters
+It will delete all associated clusters.

 ```
 stackit ske disable [flags]